shaquillekiragu/nc-news-backend/README.md

 https://github.com/shaquillekiragu/reddit-newspage-project.git
 ```

-2. Once you've opened the repo, at the repository's root create an `.env.test` and `.env.development` file, and declare the variable below in each .env file, assigning the corresponding values to each variable as shown below.
+2. Once you've opened the repo, at the repository's root create a `.env.test` and `.env.development` file, and declare the variable below in each .env file, assigning the corresponding values to each variable as shown below.

-.env.test:
+**.env.test:**

 ```
 PGDATABASE=nc_news_test
 ```

-.env.development:
+**.env.development:**

 ```
 PGDATABASE=nc_news_development